miciek/miciek.github.io/_drafts/reactive-ui-by-example.md

 `fruitEatenEvents` stream can also be reused to implement "scoring functionality".
 Each time there is a value in this stream, we need to increment the `score`.

-That's it!
+### That's it!

 We have just implemented basic snake game functionality using reactive approach!

-TODO: working game
+{% include snake.html %}

-### Resources TODO: link to the game and slides
+### Resources
  - [Empty Snake GitHub project with all boilerplate in place](https://github.com/miciek/web-snake-react-bacon/tree/workshop-init) - just checkout and start coding.
 Together with this post you should be able to create a simple Snake game,
  - [The current working version of the code](https://github.com/miciek/web-snake-react-bacon/) - if you just want to review the code I created, checkout this repository and run it with `npm start`.
  - [RxMarbles](http://rxmarbles.com/) - learn stream operators interactively!
+ - [Building Snake using Streams](https://speakerdeck.com/miciek/building-snake-using-streams) - slides from my step-by-step tutorial talk (lots of additional visuals)